designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 NB. if you just want jade (templates) or javascript manifests

 > gulp templates

 > gulp manifest

 ##Configuration##
 All of the settings can be set by altering the parameters in the config.json file.
-You may use various styles of comments within this file (although json itself does not allow them - these are stripped off before compilation)
+You may use various styles of comments within this file (although json itself does not allow them - these are stripped off before compilation).

 There is internal documentation directly next to the parameters that you can set.

-You should not have to change the dimensions in the sizes object unless you are working on  campaign that is a unique size, and it may be best to create a new set of sizes specifically for your project.
+You should not have to change the dimensions in the sizes object unless you are working on a campaign that is a unique size, and it may be best to create a new set of sizes specifically for your project.

 ##To Develop##
-To aid in the rapid development of campaigns, there are a number of time saving features and helpers available to help shape your CSS and HTML.
+To aid in the rapid development of campaigns, there are a number of _time saving features_ and _helpers_ available to help shape your CSS and HTML.

 Once you have created your templates, you can manually change each one as is relevant for that variant.

 For example, you may set in your config file

 > variants : [ 'en', 'th', 'hk', 'de' ]

 The scaffold task would then create Jade files for each language and size.
-You can then open the hk variant for example, and update the copy to the Chinese labguage
+You can then open the hk variant for example, and update the copy to the Chinese language.

 #####Less#####
 ```